Content from What is Web Scraping?

 Because elements can be nested inside one another, an HTML document forms a tree structure, where each element is a node that can contain child nodes, as illustrated in the image below.

-Finally, we can define or modify the behavior, appearance, or
+Finally, we can define or modify the behaviour, appearance, or

 functionality of an element using attributes.